dongyuwei/web-pinyin-ime/README.md

 - nodejs(tested with v14.17.0)
 - pnpm(tested with 6.17.2)

-Make sure you installed nodejs and yarn, then istall npm packages: `cd ime && pnpm install`
+Make sure you installed nodejs and pnpm, then istall npm packages: `cd ime && pnpm install`

 ## For dev

 `pnpm run dev`

-The core logic located in `./ime/src/pinyin/ime_engine.js` and `./ime/src/pinyin/IME.js` If you make any changes, make sure to run `cd ime && yarn test`, see `./ime/src/pinyin/ime_engine.test.js`.
+The core logic located in `./ime/src/pinyin/ime_engine.js` and `./ime/src/pinyin/IME.tsx` If you make any changes, make sure to run `cd ime && pnpm test`, see `./ime/src/pinyin/ime_engine.test.ts`.

 ## Tests